diogovalentte/homarr-iframes/README.md

 After starting the API, you can find the API docs under the path `/v1/swagger/index.html`, like `http://192.168.1.44/v1/swagger/index.html` or `https://sub.domain.com/v1/swagger/index.html`, depending on how you access the API.

+# Notes
+When you add an iFrame widget in your Homarr dashboard, it's **>your<** web browser that fetches the HTML content from the API and shows it to you, not Homarr.
+So your browser needs to be able to access the API, that's how an iFrame works.

+- **Examples**:
+  - If you run the API on your server, you need to add your server IP address + port in the Homarr widget, and you need to make sure your browser can access this IP + port.
+  - If you're accessing Homarr with a domain and using HTTPS, you also need to access this API with a domain and using HTTPS.
+If you try to use HTTP with your HTTPS, your browser will block the iFrame.

 # How to run:

-**For Docker and Docker Compose**: by default, the API will be available on port `8080` and is not accessible by other machines.
-To be accessible by other machines, you need to run the container in [host network mode](https://docs.docker.com/network/drivers/host/).
+- **For Docker and Docker Compose**: by default, the API will be available on port `8080` and is not accessible by other machines.
+To be accessible by other machines, you need to run the API behind a reverse proxy or run the container in [host network mode](https://docs.docker.com/network/drivers/host/).

 - You can change the API port using the environment variable `PORT`.
   - Depending on the port you choose, you need to run the container with user `root` instead of the user `1000` used in the examples and the `docker-compose.yml` file.